 Tasting Notes

-This marmalade is sweet, sticky, orangey with a hint of bitter from the peel.
+This marmalade is sweet, sticky, and orangey with a hint of bitterness from the peel.
 Glazed over the French Yogurt Cake for tomorrow's Tuesdays with Dorie: it's perfect

 Note: My batch of Seville Orange Marmalade cost $9.27 (CAD) for 9 cups.